InspireRobotics/sumobots/README.md

 # Sumobots
-This repository has all of the code for the Sumobots Control System.
+This repository contains code for a prototype control system for sumobots.
-This repo contains the (in progress) rewrite of the original version.

-## What is Sumobots?
-Sumobots is a project started by FRC team 4283, INSPIRE Robotics, and FTC team 10489 Missing Parts.
-The goal of the project is to expand the FRC and FTC seasons and promote STEM in central Ohio.
+Sumobots use a raspberry pi to control motors, servos, etc. The entire project is written in java.

 ## Documentation
 Documentation (like most of this project) is a WIP.